 Which credit card is best for families travelling together for lounge access?

 The Chase Sapphire Reserve is structurally the strongest family-traveller credit card for lounge access in 2026.
-The two-free-guest policy at Chase Sapphire Lounges means a family of three or four can enter together at no additional cost — meaningfully better than the Amex Centurion guest fees ($50 per adult, $30 per child unless cardholder spends $75,000+ annually) or the post-February 2026 Capital One Lounge guest fees ($45 per adult, $25 per child).
+The two-free-guest policy at Chase Sapphire Lounges means a family of three or four can enter together at no additional cost — meaningfully better than the Amex Centurion guest fee ($50 per guest unless the cardholder spends $75,000+ annually) or the post-February 2026 Capital One Lounge guest fees ($45 per adult, $25 per child).
 The constraint is geographic: Sapphire Lounges currently cover seven cities.
 For families based outside Sapphire Lounge coverage, the choice often comes down to Amex Platinum with the $75,000 spend threshold to unlock free Centurion guests, or accepting per-guest fees at lounges visited infrequently.
+The Ritz-Carlton Card (no longer open to new applicants directly) is another route to unlimited Sapphire and Priority Pass guest access for those who can obtain it.

 Should I get a dedicated airline credit card just for lounge access?